aligalezo/BaboonRepro_TeachingModule/README.md

 Students can then work through the provided [R script](BaboonReproduction.R) and accompanying [dataset](baboon_data.csv) to test these predictions.
 The R script has instructions throughout for more advanced students to skip ahead.
 The instructor should walk students through most of the script, then let students work independently to complete *Data Visualization Part 2*.
 Students should fill out the [worksheet](BaboonReproduction_Worksheet.docs) as they go along.

-At the end of the R script, students will ultimately replicate Figure 1 from [Gesquire et al. 2007](https://doi.org/10.1016/j.yhbeh.2006.08.010).
+At the end of the R script, students will ultimately replicate Figure 1 from [Gesquiere et al. 2007](https://doi.org/10.1016/j.yhbeh.2006.08.010).
 This figure is included as the final slide of the [Powerpoint presentation](BaboonReproduction_Presentation.pptx).
 The end of the class session should be used to interpret the figure and discuss how it relates to the 2 project hypotheses.

 #### Student level
 This lesson is designed for undergraduate students who have little to no exposure to R or other programming software.
 It could be easily adjusted for students who are familiar with R or other programming software.
 This lesson takes about 75 minutes to complete.